 Co-production: Joining forces for change

 Our approach is to bring different actors together, from research and practice, from society and citizens, who together co-create knowledge and understanding that promotes sustainable urban futures.
 We provide the arena for addressing questions and urban challenges no single actor can manage alone.

 At Mistra Urban Futures many different competences and disciplines meet.
 People from a wide range of research fields and expertise work participate: from business, sociology, political science, architecture, biology, physical resource theory, law, human ecology, engineering sciences to design.

 Co-production is a holistic approach, starting from the very conception of individual projects and continuing through to project design and research, to implementation of results, including communication and publications of findings.
 Co-production is about learning.
 It is not a single method, rather a methodological ethos that can be implemented in different ways.
 It is a means to an end – tackling complex challenges.

 Mistra Urban Futures published a manual for co-production of knowledge some years ago: Joint Knowledge Production for Urban Change.
 Download for free.
-A second, updated and expanded, edition will be available in Spring 2019.

 In addition to the more project-specific publications, some articles reflecting on the way the Centre works have been published.
 See suggestions below.

 How can we support mutual learning, integrate researcher and practitioner perspectives and co-produce knowledge for sustainable and just urban development?